Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

 \subsection{FedDISC}

-Our method can be divided into four steps: prototype extraction, pseudo labeling, feature processing, and image generation.
+Our method has four detailed steps: prototype extraction, pseudo labeling, feature processing, and image generation.

-\textbf{Prototype Extraction.} The first step is prototype extraction.
-We utilize a pre-trained CLIP image encoder $E_{\theta}$ to extract the features of all labeled data on the server.
-We assume that the server contains all possible categories that may appear on the clients, but each category on the server has a relatively uniform distribution.
+\textbf{Prototype Extraction.} Firstly, we utilize a pre-trained CLIP image encoder $E_{\theta}$ to extract the features of all labeled data on the server.
+We assume that the server contains all possible categories that may appear on the clients, but each category on the server has a relatively single style or belongs to a limited fine-grained subclass.